data301-2020-winter2/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 *Figure 3.2-Total Number of Games Released for Each Publisher*

-The Publisher with the most Games Released is: Electronic Arts
+The Publisher with the most Games Released is: Electronic Arts Electronic Arts have published more 900 different game titles.

 ### *Which Publisher has the Most Sales per Game in Each Region?*
 ![AverageNumberOfSalesPerGameforPublisher](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Nathan/Images/AverageNumberOfSalesPerGameforPublisher.png?raw=true)